BA (Hons) Physical Education

 96 UCAS points

 Students will fully explore the fundamentals of physical education and sport pedagogy, including applied practical skills, child development, pedagogical skills, sport policy and practice.
 Practical and academic studies analyse the effects of exercise on the body and undertake a range of physical activities experienced at different levels and ages of pupils.

-Students will explore the national curriculum at primary and secondary school level and be involved in the full range of practical areas; major games, swimming, athletics, gymnastics, dance and outdoor and adventurous activities so that they will have a complete background to move onto PGCE teacher training or be a community sport leader if they so wish.
+Students will explore the national curriculum at primary and secondary school level and be involved in the full range of practical areas: major games, swimming, athletics, gymnastics, dance and outdoor and adventurous activities.
+This will enable you to have a complete background to move onto PGCE teacher training or be a community sport leader.
 The programme will also consider key youth sport issues such as the obesity crisis and the need to promote physically active lifestyles.

 Graduates of the BA (Hons) Physical Education degree will be awarded degrees by our esteemed academic partner institution, Bucks New University.